dben/Dockerfiles/traefik/README.md

 service docker restart
 start ecs
 ```
+6. Ensure the instance has an IAM role with the AmazonEC2ContainerServiceforEC2Role policy

-6. Create an auto scaling group - peg the number of instances for now (no scaling)
+7. Create an auto scaling group - peg the number of instances for now (no scaling)

 #### AWS Elastic Container Service
 7. Create a new ECS task for traefik